Sign Up

 • N = Nutritional problems: Protein-calorie malnutrition and deficiencies of vitamins A, C, and zinc impair normal wound-healing mechanisms.

 • T = Tissue necrosis, resulting from local or systemic ischemia or radiation injury, impairs wound healing.
 Wounds in characteristically well-perfused areas, such as the face and neck, may heal surprisingly well despite unfavorable circumstances.
-Conversely, even a minor wound involving the foot, which has a borderline blood supply, may mark the onset of a long-term nonhealing ulcer.
+Conversely, even a minor wound involving the foot with a borderline blood supply may mark the onset of a long-term nonhealing ulcer.
 Because of local oxygen deficits, hypoxia and excessive tension on the wound edges also interfere with wound healing.

 • H = Hypoxia: Inadequate tissue oxygenation due to local vasoconstriction resulting from sympathetic overactivity may occur because of blood volume deficit, unrelieved pain, or hypothermia, especially involving the distal extent of the extremities.

-• E = Excessive tension on wound edges: This leads to local tissue ischemia and necrosis.
+• E = Excessive tension on wound edges, leading to local tissue ischemia and necrosis.

 • A = Another wound: Competition between several healing areas for the substrates required for wound healing impairs wound healing at all sites.